-Steps are not completed once and abandoned.
-As analysis reveals new patterns, you will return to earlier steps — refining the problem statement, adding branches to the issues tree, or requesting additional data.
+Activities are not completed once and abandoned.
+As analysis reveals new patterns, you will return to earlier activities — refining the problem statement, adding branches to the issues tree, or requesting additional data.
 Each pass deepens diagnostic accuracy.

 How AI Accelerates Each Activity